 |An Appeal To The City Council Fails To Wash Away All CEQA Sins.
 Consideration Of Historical Resources In A Negative Declaration Falls Under The Substantial Evidence Test, Not The Fair Argument Test|

 William W. Abbott; Abbott & Kindermann, LLP;

-September 23, 2014, previously published on September 23, 2014The courts have been clear: the decisionmaking body has to consider the CEQA document before taking action to granting a discretionary approval.
+October 23, 2014, previously published on September 23, 2014The courts have been clear: the decisionmaking body has to consider the CEQA document before taking action to granting a discretionary approval.
 A recent court decision examines a variation on that practice when the approving body approved the CEQA document, but lacked the authority under the local...